-Eastern North Carolina is subject to many forms of severe weather.
+Eastern North Carolina is subject to many forms of hazardous weather.
 We may experience hurricanes, tornadoes, floods, drought, and snow/ice.
-When severe weather causes safety concerns or disrupts the University operations, the Administration makes a decision to:
+When hazardous weather causes safety concerns or disrupts the University operations, the Administration makes a decision to:

-ECU Administration tries to make a decision whether to continue, postpone, or cancel classes by 06:00 a.m. the day of severe weather.
-When a decision is made, the information is posted on ECU ALERT and an announcement is recorded on the ECU Weather Hotline (252) 328-0062.
+ECU Administration tries to announce a decision no later than 2 hours before the affected change in classes or operations.
+When a decision is made, the information is posted on ECU ALERT and an announcement is recorded on the ECU Weather Information Line (252) 328-0062.
 ECU Physicians staff should call (252) 744-5080 for work schedule.